007Alice/chrislinn.ink/technical/consensus.md

             - A consensus protocol is responsive if nodes can reach the consensus in time depending only on the network’s actual $\delta$ (message delays), not on the loose upper bound $\Delta$ (known upper bound on message delays).

 ## SMR
-- State machine replication is a general paradigm for implementing fault-tolerant services by replicating servers and coordinating client interactions with server replicas~\cite{schneider1990implementing}.
+- [State machine replication](https://dl.acm.org/citation.cfm?id=98167) is a general paradigm for implementing fault-tolerant services by replicating servers and coordinating client interactions with server replicas.
     + Place copies of the State Machine on multiple, independent servers.
     + Receive client requests, interpreted as Inputs to the State Machine.
     + Choose an ordering for the Inputs.